microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ✏️ Lab scenario
 ---

 In this section of the lab, our objective is to gather and merge daily files from a cloud directory.
 As the number of files in this directory will grow over time, it is essential to develop a data preparation solution that can accommodate this expansion.
-To achieve this, we need to create a future-proofed data preparation solution that can handle this growth1.
+To achieve this, we need to create a future-proofed data preparation solution that can handle this growth.

 Please note that the term *future-proofed* refers to a solution that is designed to remain effective and relevant as conditions change over time.
 For more information on future-proofing queries, you can refer to the [Power Query best practices](https://learn.microsoft.com/power-query/best-practices#future-proofing-queries) documentation.